 Four-year fully funded studentships available for 2019 entry

-Jointly supervised by internationally leading experts from biomedicine, engineering and the physical sciences, this programme will enable you to integrate molecular, quantitative and analytical approaches to undertake exciting new discovery science projects in cutting edge cell and developmental biology research.
+Jointly supervised by internationally leading experts from biomedicine, engineering and the physical sciences, this programme will enable you to integrate molecular, quantitative and analytical approaches to undertake important new discovery science projects in molecular microbiology and infection.

 - State-of-the art facilities for genomics, protein purification and a Research Technology Platform in Proteomics.